-Design and price designated label Capacity, design and price designated bags buildings with refuse chutes such that frontline cleansing workers would not have to unnecessarily put the waste further disposal.
+Design and price of the designated label Capacity, design and price of the designated bags

+8 Designated bags are also available in 240 litre and 660 litre in capacity, they are mainly sold for use by residential buildings with refuse chutes such that frontline cleansing workers would not have to unnecessarily put the waste that is not properly wrapped in designated bags collected at the bottom of the chutes into designated bags for further disposal.
 As for other organizations or industrial and commercial premises, the EPD will consider based on their operational needs.
-Designated bags of 240-litre and 660-litre are priced at \$26 and \$73 per bag, respectively For the details of the sales arrangements of designated bags of these two capacities please visit to the dedicated
+Designated bags of 240-litre and 660-litre are priced at \$26 and \$73 per bag, respectively For the details of the sales arrangements of designated bags of these two capacities please visit to the dedicated website for MSW charaina.